The Face Behind: Interview with KOBI

 It has millions of views.
 It was only after the set that I understood what happened there... during the set I was just too happy to notice what is going on around me.

-What is the most embarrassing moment of yours as a DJ?
+What is your most embarrassing moment of yours as a DJ?

 That was very embarrassing.